Effective January 3, the application process has changed.

-Project funding is approved annually by City Council and may be spread over 1-3 years depending on construction phasing.
+Project funding is approved annually by City Council but additional allotments may be approved in a second or third year without needing to reapply depending on construction phasing.

-Eligible projects must be estimated to cost at least $200,000.
+Eligible projects applying for post concept phase funding must be estimated to cost at least $200,000.

-Planning projects have no minimum size but funding will typically not be more than $100,000.
+Planning projects (those applying for just the planning phase) have no minimum size but funding will typically not be more than $100,000.

 In 2015, City Council approved an annual budget of $5 million.
 Previously approved funding commitments tie up a portion of the approved budget.